Emotions run high during Nazi symbol ban debate

 “Those who display Nazi symbols or use the Nazi salute are either ignorant of the past or are deliberately promoting evil.”

-Finance Minister Katy Gallager said there is no place in Australia for Nazi ideology.
+Finance Minister Katy Gallager said there was no place in Australia for Nazi ideology.

 “But I think we should also acknowledge this is a complex area of law and any move to ban Nazi symbols deserves serious consideration,” she said.